How it works

 EnvironmentManageris initialized, it checks for apixiormicromambaexecutable at the specified path (e.g.,"micromamba/").
 If not found, it downloads a self-contained Pixi or Micromamba binary suitable for the current operating system and architecture into that directory.
 This means Wetlands doesn't require a pre-existing Conda/Mamba installation. - Environment Creation:

-pixi add ...ormicromamba install ...andpip install ...(executed within the activated environment). - Launching Workers (
+pixi add ...ormicromamba install ...andpip install ...(executed within the activated environment).
+Callingenv.install()orEnvironmentManager.install()after creation marks the environment unmanaged because its actual contents no longer correspond exactly to the original creation recipe. - Launching Workers (

 launch):launch(max_workers=N)starts one or moremodule_executorworker processes within the activated target environment usingsubprocess.Popen.
-All workers share the same Conda environment on disk — no duplication.- Each worker listens on its own local socket using
+All workers share the same Conda environment on disk — no duplication.- Before each worker starts, the manager opens a one-shot localhost startup callback socket and passes its address plus a random token to

 - A health monitor daemon thread is started to periodically check all workers for liveness and inactivity timeouts (see below).